|

 a given line.
 This field must exist on all lines or the

-will fail while programming the board.
-This field
+interpreter will fail while programming the board.
+This

-pattern that the board will output for this instruction.
+field represents the pattern that the board will output

-fields must begin with a number no matter what format
+must begin with a number no matter what format they are

 represented in.
 This usually only matters for Hex and